robwoodgate/nuts/xx.md

 - **Freshness:** each proof uses a new `e`; reuse leaks linkage.
 - **Replay safety:** `keyset_id` prevents cross-mint reuse, `i` slot binding ensures each `rᵢ` is unique.
 - **Infinity handling:** proofs yielding a point at infinity must be discarded.
+- **Input validation:** receivers **MUST** validate that `P'` decodes to an on-curve, non-infinite point before unblinding, and **SHOULD** verify the unblinding relation `P' = P + rᵢ·G`.
+- **Timing behaviour:** implementations SHOULD use constant-time comparisons where practical.
+Scalar-side candidate computation is cheap; prefer constant-structure selection at the end.
+- **Multi-key tolerance:** in multi-signature or multi-key proofs, receivers **MAY** skip non-matching `P'` for a given private key without error, and proceed to sign any slots that do match.
+- **Caching:** wallets MAY precompute and cache `p·G` and its parity per receiver key to avoid repeated multiplications during spends, without affecting security.

 ## Compatibility